-[EDITOR'S NOTE.-The written statement submitted for the record can be found in the "Additional Material Submitted for the Record" section at the end of this hearing.]
+[EDITOR'S NOTE.-The written statement submitted for the record can be found in the "Additional Material Submitted for the Record" section at the end of this hearing.

-Senator PERDUE.
+Senator Perdue.
 I will go ahead and start my questions.
 And I would appreciate it if you guys could be as brief as possible.
 This is a very confusing issue and a lot of questions will come up, but try to be as brief as you can.
 We are going to mind the time as well.

 I want to start, Mr. Courts, with you and try to look at a couple things.
 From a business perspective, any RFP has to have a scope and that scope has to be agreed upon by the users and by the oversight people or whatever.
 In this case, that scope has been changed several times over the life of this exercise.
 And I could not agree more with the ranking member about the sense of urgency.
 Let us get an answer.
 It has been some 5 years since we got serious about evaluating this.
 Most of what I am talking there happened on somebody else's watch.
-So I am not directing this at any of the witnesses.
+So I am not directing this at any of the witmake a decision.
+I am not going to weigh in on that.